 5. Any student who is admitted Conditionally will automatically have their admission status changed to Denied if they do not complete the program prerequisites.

 6. All students with the Full admission status will begin the Respiratory Care course work in the Summer II term.
 There are no exceptions to this rule, the curriculum is sequential and must be taken in a specific order.

 7. The required academic foundation courses are also found on the Degree Plan.
 You must complete 22 of these 28 credits before taking any Respiratory Care classes.
 Any student who is admitted Conditionally will automatically have their admission status changed to Denied if they do not complete at least 22 of the academic foundation credits before beginning the Respiratory Care courses.

 8. All program prerequisites must be completed with a grade of "C" or better.
 A passing grade is required in all of the academic foundation courses.

 9. The students’ GPA on the program prerequisites they have completed at the time of application is used to rank all students being considered for admission.
 The top 24 candidates are admitted so long as they are in good academic standing and have completed the program prerequisites and required academic foundation classes before taking any Respiratory Care classes.

-10. Complete the Health Occupations Basic Entrance Test (HOBET).
-Contact MSU Testing Services: 940-397-4676.
-Only HOBET will be accepted, no exceptions.
+10. Complete the Test of Essential Academic Skills V for Allied Health (TEAS V for AH).
+Contact MSU Testing Services to Schedule: 940-397-4676.
+Only TEAS V for AH will be accepted, no exceptions.

 11. Notification of acceptance into the Program is made in writing and requires an acceptance form returned to the Respiratory Care program.
 By accepting the position the student agrees to the Technical Standards required to become a Respiratory Therapist that are stated in the letter awarding either Full or Conditional admission.